 - Datasets and Datastores

 Azure ML datasets allow you to access and interact with your data.
-A dataset is primarily a virtual entity that contains a reference to a data source, along with the copy of the source’s metadata.
+A dataset is primarily a virtual entity that contains a reference to a data source, along with a copy of the source’s metadata.
 Since the data stays in place, there is no risk to data integrity and no additional storage cost.

 An ML workspace is a central, shareable location where multiple tasks are performed including-